-- Do UC students work manageable hours?
-The University funds and administers its financial aid programs such that no student is expected to work more than 20 hours per week in order to finance their education.
-Surveys conducted over time depict similar patterns of work, indicating that increases in UC's cost of attendance have not significantly affected this outcome measure.
-Display XVI-6 shows students' self-reported work hours from the University of California Undergraduate Experience Survey (UCUES); periodic UCUES results indicate that the percentage of students working more than 20 hours per week has not increased. - Do students' financial circumstances affect their academic success?
+students working more than 20 hours per week has not increased.

+- Do students' financial circumstances affect their academic success?
 Despite increases in tuition, fees, and other expenses, trends in student persistence remain stable for students at every income level.
 In addition, financial considerations do not seem to influence students' ability to graduate from UC.
 While students from lower-income families take longer, on average, to graduate, their 6-year graduation rate is on par with that of wealthier students who enrolled at UC with similar levels of academic preparation.

-• Do students graduate with manageable debt?
-Under the EFM, debt that requires between 5% and 9% of a student's annual postgraduate earnings is considered manageable.
+UC is focused on closing the gaps in the four-year graduation rates to reduce debt and increase lifelong earnings. - Do students graduate with manageable debt?
+Under the EFM, debt that requires under 9% of a student's annual postgraduate earnings is considered manageable.
+About 85 percent of UC baccalaureate recipients have a debt-to-earnings ratio of ten percent or less at two years after graduation and over 90 percent do at five years after graduation.
 Among students who borrow, average cumulative debt has changed little during the past few years.
-Among undergraduate students who graduated in 2020-21, 42% borrowed at some point while enrolled at UC; their average cumulative borrowing at graduation was \$17,100 (\$19,200 for students who were admitted as freshmen), well below the national average of \$28,950.
+Among all undergraduate students, both residents and nonresidents, who graduated in 2021-22, 38% borrowed at some point while enrolled at UC; their average cumulative borrowing at graduation was \$16,685 (\$19,200 for students who were admitted as freshmen), well below the national average of \$28,950.